 Differences in bottom design have a big impact on the maneuverability and riding feel of skis.
 Basically, camber allows for quicker turn transitions, nose rocker promotes buoyancy and easier turn initiation, and tail rocker makes it easier to slide the tail.
 There are several combinations of these, and they are adopted depending on the purpose of the ski

-A classic bottom design with no rocker.
-The long contact edge and camber create agility and stability in turns, but require a certain level of skill in powder.
+A classic bottom design without rocker.
+The long contact edge and camber provide agility and stability in turns, but require a certain level of skill in powder.

-This bottom design is used on most directional models.
-The nose rocker promotes buoyancy in powder, and the straight tail creates stability in the latter half of the turn.
+This bottom design is used in most directional models.
+The nose rocker promotes buoyancy in powder, and the relatively straight tail provides stability in the latter half of turns.

-The effective edge is short compared to the overall length, giving you great freedom in riding, and the tail rocker allows you to slide and glide as you wish.
-This is common in thicker freestyle models.
+The relatively short effective edge compared to the overall length allows for greater freedom of riding, and the tail rocker enables effortless sliding and gliding.
+This style is common in wider freestyle models.

 [Full Rocker Model]

-The full rocker creates a smooth arc across the entire bottom.
-The nearly flat underfoot makes sliding easy.
-This allows for comfortable and free riding on banks, natural terrain, and deep snow.
+The entire bottom features a smooth, full rocker design.
+The nearly flat underfoot makes sliding maneuvers easy.
+Enjoy exhilarating and free riding on banks, natural terrain, and deep snow.

 The "Freestyle" skis are twin tip or twin rocker models with a distinctive curved tail.
 They're perfect for not only turning, but also flying, scrubbing, sliding, and even switch landings, making them truly freestyle skis.
 The binding attachment point is set near the center of the ski, providing excellent swing balance and superior maneuverability and stability for jumps, freestyle tricks, and switch runs